dock108/fan-frenzy/README.md

         2. To extract multiple-choice `key_moments` from the generated PBP.
     - Inserts the generated data (`event_data` including PBP, `key_moments`) into `game_cache` (requires `SUPABASE_SERVICE_ROLE_KEY`).
     - Returns the generated data.
+- **`/api/saveRewindScore` (POST):**
+  - Accepts `{ gameId: string, score: number, totalMoments: number, skipped: number, correct: number }` in the request body.
+  - Requires user to be authenticated.
+  - Validates input and inserts the score and metadata into the `scores` table with `mode = 'rewind'`.

 ### Authentication